 Instructions

-- Preheat the oven to 350°F/degrees Fahrenheit (180°C/degrees Celsius).
+- Preheat the oven to 350°F (180°C).

 - Crack an egg into a small bowl, check if it is good, and then add it into a medium bowl.
 Repeat for all the eggs.
-Add the milk and whisk until the egg yolks and whites are blended.
-Add the cheese, and season with salt and pepper.
-Set aside.

 - In a 12-inch (30cm) cast iron skillet (or any other large skillet), warm the olive oil over medium heat until lightly shimmering.
-Add the chopped spring onions and stir until softened.
+Add the chopped spring onions (the white part) and stir until softened.
 Proceed with the peppers and the mushrooms.
 Cook for a few minutes, stirring occasionally, until the vegetables are tender enough.
 Season with salt, to taste.

 Instructions for baking dish/casserole